bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+``ocean.io.select.client.EpollProcess``
+  An application inheriting from EpollProcess can now use different EpollSelectDispatcher instances with different EpollProcess instances.
+To do so, refer the usage example and the unit tests block in the EpollProcess module.

 ``ocean.core.Array``
   Added functions ``removePrefix`` & ``removeSuffix`` that return a slice of the given array without the specified prefix or suffix respectively.